-But internal productivity, case flow, consistency, and quality is only half of the adjudication system.
-In recent years, the annual paperwork burden imposed on members of the public engaged with executive agencies has been in excess of nine billion hours.
-By opening their electronic case management systems to members of the public, their appointed representatives, and other persons involved in adjudications, agencies can improve productivity, shorten processing time, and improve consistency and quality of the adjudication experience beyond the agency itself.
+But internal productivity, case flow, consistency, and quality are only half of the adjudication system.
+In recent years, the annual paperwork burden imposed on members of the public engaged with executive agencies has been in excess of nine billion hours.3 By opening their eCMSes to members of the public, their appointed representatives, and other persons involved in adjudications, agencies can improve productivity, shorten processing time, and improve consistency and quality of the adjudication experience beyond the agency itself.